Whatever You Want (album)

 Whatever You Want is the twelfth studio album by the British rock band Status Quo.

 This was the band's third album to be produced by Pip Williams.
 Recording began in December 1978 at Wisseloord Studios in Hilversum, the Netherlands, with the final mixes being completed in London in March 1979.
-The album was released on 12 October 1979 and entered the chart on 20 October 1979, reaching as high as no. 4.
-The first single from the album – "Whatever You Want" – was released on 14 September, with "Hard Ride" as the B-side, and also reached a peak position of no. 4.
+The album was released on 12 October 1979 and reached number three in the UK Albums Chart.
+The first single from the album – "Whatever You Want" – was released on 14 September 1979, with "Hard Ride" as the B-side, and reached a peak position of number four in the UK Singles Chart.
 The second single from the album was "Living on an Island", with the B-side "Runaway".
-This was released on 16 November 1979 and reached no. 16 in the chart.
+This was released on 16 November 1979 and reached number 16 in the UK chart.